 Bear in mind that although full-body and room-scale options can provide a better experience, they are harder to set up.
 This is one area where mobile VR has an ease of use advantage.
 Most VR doesn't require a lot of 'working' space though and you should usually have enough room for your headset of choice, unless you want to try the Vive's room-scale setup.

-You can find software for education, real estate, tourism and online shopping, to name a few categories.
+Though VR is synonymous with gaming, you can find software for all sorts of things including education, real estate, tourism and online shopping.
 Tourism is particularly fun, as VR lets you 'travel' to another location, without leaving your home.
 You can even make your own travel content, with consumer-grade 360° cameras.
-Branded versions of Google Cardboard are also popular promotional items, from companies such as Ebay.
-These are more or less the same as a standard Cardboard, just with a different coat of paint.

 Although there's a broad range of software available for each tier, you'll find that the headset quality and experience is indicative of the kind of software it supports.
 An entry-level, smartphone-based headset, for example, is best used for short, simple, passive experiences with average image quality.

 Given that it's still early days for VR, most manufacturers are taking a cautionary approach to health and safety.
 No one knows what will happen if you use VR for hours at a time, every single day, though it is generally advised against.
 Most manufacturers recommend regular breaks.
 Sony, for example, suggests 15 minutes rest for every hour inside PS VR.

 You're likely to experience some discomfort after a while, especially with the top-end models, as they're quite heavy.
 Straps, and padding between the headset and your face, are the main contact points that cause discomfort.
 The lenses on some models will fog up after a while as well, especially during full-body and room-scale experiences.